Arifureta: Anime

-On September 10, 2022, it was announced that a third season is in production.
+On September 10, 2022, it was announced that the series would receive a third season.
 Asread is animating the season, with Akira Iwanaga, Shoichi Sato, and Chika Kojima returning as director, scriptwriter, and character designer, respectively.
+The season aired from on October 14, 2024, to February 17, 2025.
+The opening theme song is "Unending Wish" by Void_Chords feat.
+MindaRyn.
+On December 31, 2024, it was announced the twelfth episode of season 3 was delayed to January 20, 2025.

+Game

+A browser game, titled Arifureta: From Commonplace to World's Strongest - Rebellion Soul was announced in July 2025 on Japanese browser games platform G123, operated by CTW Inc. in the fantasy RPG game.
+The game will be free-to-play and feature in-game purchases, and is playable on smartphone, tablet, or PC.

 Reception

 The series was the 27th best-selling light novel series in the first half of 2017, with 84,372 copies sold.

 Rebecca Silverman of Anime News Network enjoyed the series, praising it for its central premise and how it was "good twist on the genre conventions" by making its hero have to work for his overpowered hero status instead of immediately gaining it like many light novel protagonists.
 She criticized the series for its depiction of the romantic relationship between Hajime and Yue, which she called "unhealthy", and also felt that the translation wasn't as good as some of J-Novel Club's other releases.

 The anime adaptation was subjected to extremely sharp and negative criticism.
 Christopher Farris of the Anime News Network, cited manufacturing issues as the main causes of the series's failure.
 Farris points to the poor quality of the animation and the first episode missing most of the original source of the original novel.